MarcusJohnson91/FoundationIO/README.md

 License:
 =======
-libBitIO is released under the terms of the 3 clause [`Revised BSD`](https://tldrlegal.com/license/bsd-3-clause-license-%28revised%29) license.
+FoundationIO is released under the terms of the 3 clause [`Revised BSD`](https://tldrlegal.com/license/bsd-3-clause-license-%28revised%29) license.

 Here's a tl;dr of my license: